£40.50 £45.00

 Across Sleeve End - measured across the sleeve end, laid flat.

-Rogelli cycling shoes in size 6, likely made in the 1970s/1980s given the style (yet still new & unused after all this time!).
-An excellent choice for wearing on your vintage bike (or any occasion you fancy of course), and also a responsible alternative to buying brand new cycling kit!
+Santini Team TI-Raleigh - Campagnolo cycling jersey, likely made in the 1980s given the style.
+An excellent choice for wearing on your vintage bike (or any occasion you fancy of course), and also a great alternative to buying brand new cycling kit!

 DETAIL & MEASUREMENTS